jfin4/jfin4.github.io/pages/interview/interview.md

 ### Step 1: Create Development Branch

-A development branch can be created with `git checkout -b trend-analysis` and the code can be amended with the highlighted sections below:
+A development branch can be created with `git checkout -b trend-analysis` and the code can be amended as shown below:

 ```{.r #hl}
 library(tidyverse)